 Areas of interest:

-Courses taught: Microbiology, Bacteriology, Environmental Microbiology, Immunology, Infectious Diseases, Genetics, Culture of Food and Drink (Interterm), Senior Research 495, 496.
+Courses taught: Inquiry lab (Bio 110, SEA Phages), Genetics, Microbiology, Immunology, Infectious Diseases, Environmental Microbiology, Wetlands Biology, Culture of Food and Drink (Interterm), Nebraska’s Water Resources (interterm), Senior Research 495, 496.

-Research interests: I am interested in wetland microbiology and geomicrobiology, particularly that of saline wetlands.
-Two types of saline wetlands are found in Nebraska, the eastern saline wetlands and salt flats that featured prominently in the pioneers' overland migration in the 1850's, and the western (Sand Hills) saline alkaline wetlands, which provide a much more extreme environment for microbial life.
-These wetlands have been coined "biogeochemical reactors" and are highly likely to contain new and novel organisms that could have new and interesting genes.
+Another area of interest I hold is in wetland microbiology and geomicrobiolgy, particularly that of saline wetlands.
+Two types of saline wetland are found in Nebraska.
+The easten saline wetlands and salt flats that featured prominently in the pioneers' overland migration in the 1850's and the western (Sand Hills) saline alkaline wetlands, which provide a much more extreme envrionment for microbial life.
+The wetlands have been coined "biogeochemical reactors" and are highly likely to contain new and novel organisms that could have new and interesting genes.
 We visit both of these sites in the Wetland Biology course.

 Recent Professional Development: